 - Lack of enough oxygen

-You may have symptoms if the heart rate during a ventricular tachycardia episode is very fast or lasts longer than a few seconds.
+You may have symptoms if the heart rate during a VT episode is very fast or lasts longer than a few seconds.
 Symptoms may include:

 - Chest discomfort (angina)

 - Fainting (syncope)

 - Sensation of feeling the heart beat (palpitations)